qdrant/landing_page/qdrant-landing/content/documentation/tutorials/size-upsert-batches.md

 > Total Run Time 00:00:01.30
 ```

+### Putting it all together

 Now let us plug those estimates into our formula along with the values we take from the configuration:

-* timeout = 5s (as per config)
+* timeout = 5s (as per client configuration)
 * quota = 5%
 * IO = 2720 MB/s
 * |vector| = 1536 (as per collection config, yours may vary)
 * |serialize(payload)| estimate = 1844 bytes
 * I have two indices, so I'll have to add 2048 bytes

-(¾ * 5% * 5s * 2720 MB/s) / (1536 * 4 + 1844 + 2048)B = ¾ * 510MB / 10036B = 53285.548027102435
+(¾ × 5% × 5s × 2720 MB/s) / (1536 × 4 + 1844 + 2048)B = ¾ × 510MB / 10036B = 53285.548027102435

 As you can see, with those small payloads, the machine in the example is more than capable of getting a lot of vectors into Qdrant.
-You should still use roughly a thousand entries per request, to mitigate the risk of a failing request losing too much data.
+You should still limit the chunk size to roughly a thousand entries per request, to mitigate the risk of a failing request losing too much data.